liweinan/tcprest/README.md

 	    }
 	}

-We could create a mapper for it:
+You could create a mapper for it:

 	public class ColorMapper implements Mapper {
 	    public Object stringToObject(String param) {